JLW-7/BLOG/source/_posts/how-to-spot-projects-worth-your-time.md

 category: Computer Science
 ---

-> *This post reflects my own experience and observations, written for developers and professionals looking to spend their time on projects that matter.*
+> *This post is based on my own experience and observations, written for developers/professionals looking to find and spend time on projects that actually matter.*

 ## Introduction

-At some point, most developers run into the same question: *What should I build?*  Ideas are easy to come by, but many that seem exciting at first lose their appeal once work begins.
-Over time, I’ve learned that the real skill is not coming up with ideas, but deciding which ones are worth pursuing.
+So I've found that at some point, most developers run into the same question: *What should I build?* Well, ideas are easy to come by, but many that seem exciting at first lose their appeal once work begins.
+Over time, I’ve learned that **choosing the right ideas** are more important than coming up with them.

 ---

 ## Start With Yourself

-The projects that last tend to start with a real problem.
-It's often useful to ask:
+The projects that last tend to start with a real-world problem.
+It is often useful to ask:

 - What problems do I encounter repeatedly?
 - What topics or activities do I naturally spend time on?
 - Where could I combine my interests or skills in a meaningful way?

-When a project solves a problem you personally experience, staying motivated becomes much easier.
+When a project solves a problem you personally experience, you get motivation much easier.

 ---

 ## Think Small First

-Large ideas can be motivating, but they are also easy to abandon.
-Starting small makes progress more likely.
+Many large ideas can be motivating, but difficult too, thus easy to abandon.
+Starting a smaller project and going step by step helps make more progress.

 - Focus on a single, essential feature in the beginning
 - Avoid over-polishing or overloading at first
 - Use the early version to learn and adjust; add more features as you go

-A simple, completed project often provides more value than an ambitious one that never ships.
+I find that a simple, completed project, is often more valuable than a gigantic one that's never shipped.
 Using a [project building tracker](https://github.com/JLW-7/CodeLog) or a to-do list often helps.

 ---

 ## Ask the Right Questions

-Before committing to an idea, I usually take a step back and consider:
+Before committing to an idea, it is usually best to go back and consider:

 - Would I realistically use this myself in an aspect of life?
-- Does building it help me learn or improve a skill?
+- Does building it help me learn or improve something?
-- Can this idea be understood quickly by both myself and others?
+- Can this idea be understood by both myself and others?
-- Do I feel genuinely interested in and drawn to building it?
+- Do I feel genuinely interested in and curious about building it?

-If most answers are no, it is usually better to rethink the idea.
+If most answers are no, it might be better to rethink the idea.

 ---

 ## Observation Is Important

-Good project ideas often come from improving what already exists:
+Although many good ideas are completely new inventions, some project ideas may come from improving what already exists.
+So think:

 - Can an existing tool be simplified or improved?
 - Could two ideas or subjects be combined into something more effective?
 - Is there a small, recurring inconvenience in life that could be removed?

-Innovation often comes from noticing details rather than starting from scratch.
+Innovation sometimes comes from noticing details rather than starting from scratch.

 ---

 ## Reality Checks

-- Test your assumptions early, before you start committing
+- Test your assumptions early on, before you start committing to the project
-- Share the idea with people outside your usual circle and collect feedback
+- Share the idea with people outside your own circle and collect some feedback
-- Treat feedback as information to improve, not criticism
+- Treat that feedback as information to improve but not criticism

 Early feedback can reveal problems that are difficult to see when working alone.